Greek junta trials: Historical background

-After the fall of the junta in July 1974, as the country entered the period of the Metapolitefsi and before the legislative elections in November of the same year, the transitional government headed by Konstantinos Karamanlis came under growing criticism from the opposition, including Georgios Mavros, the leader of the Centre Union - New Forces (the main opposition party at the time), about being too lenient to the members of the recently deposed military junta.
+After the fall of the junta in July 1974, as the country entered the period of the Metapolitefsi, referring to the transition to democracy.
+Before the legislative elections in November of the same year, the transitional government headed by Konstantinos Karamanlis came under growing criticism from the opposition, including Georgios Mavros, the leader of the Centre Union - New Forces (the main opposition party at the time), against being too lenient to the members of the recently deposed military junta.

 Mavros had demanded the arrest of the junta principals as a condition for cleaning up the political life of the country.
-At the time he declared that as soon as the Parliament was convened after the 1974 elections, he would propose legislation to annul any automatic immunity laws which the junta might have enacted to protect its members.
+He declared that as soon as the parliament was convened after the 1974 elections, he would propose legislation to annul any automatic immunity laws which the junta might have enacted to protect its members.

-The newspapers further demanded an investigation into the role of Brigadier Ioannidis during the crushing of the Polytechnic uprising, which the press called a "massacre".
-Ioannidis was the shadowy leader of the junta's final stage who had been described as the invisible dictator in the press.
+The press further demanded an investigation into the role of Brigadier Ioannidis during the crushing of the Polytechnic uprising, which the press called a "massacre".
+Ioannidis was the shadowy leader of the junta's final stage, who had been described as "the invisible dictator" in the press.

 Karamanlis' government responded to these demands and ordered the junta principals Georgios Papadopoulos, Stylianos Pattakos, Nikolaos Makarezos, Ioannis Ladas and Michael Roufogalis arrested.

-In addition, Georgios Papadopoulos, Dimitrios Ioannidis, Michael Roufogalis, Nikolaos Dertilis, Vassilios Bouklakos and Elias Tsiaouris or Tsapouris (also Tsiaparas), who were also responsible of the Polytechnic events were prohibited from leaving the country, as rumours were circulating that they were planning to escape abroad.
+In addition, Georgios Papadopoulos, Dimitrios Ioannidis, Michael Roufogalis, Nikolaos Dertilis, Vassilios Bouklakos and Elias Tsiaouris (alternatively Tsapouris or Tsiaparas), who were also responsible of the Polytechnic events, were prohibited from leaving the country, as rumours were circulating that they were planning to escape abroad.

 On 24 October 1974, Georgios Papadopoulos, Stylianos Pattakos, Nikolaos Makarezos, Ioannis Ladas and Michael Roufogalis were arrested and charged with conspiring again.
 Subsequently, they were sent to the island of Kea.

 Ioannidis, was not arrested at that time, with the official explanation that he did not take part in the conspiracy of the Papadopoulos group.
-However the newspapers, such as To Vima, alleged, citing reliable sources, that Ioannidis had disappeared and could not be found.
+However the newspapers, such as To Vima, citied reliable sources, alleging that Ioannidis had disappeared and could not be found.

 Immediately after the group of five was exiled to Kea, the opposition demanded to know the details of the actions of Papadopoulos and his co-conspirators prior to their arrest, while the government denied rumours of pro-junta manoeuvres among the military.

 During his stay in Kea, Papadopoulos seemed confident that he and the members of his junta would be granted amnesty and they would eventually run for office and get elected.
 However, following a three-month stay on the island, in February 1975, Papadopoulos and the other four junta principals were transported by a torpedo boat to the port of Piraeus on their way to Korydallos prison.
-Ioannidis, having been arrested on 14 January 1975, was already at the jail when Papadopoulos and his cohorts arrived there.
+Ioannidis, having meanwhile been arrested on 14 January 1975, was already at the jail when Papadopoulos and his cohorts arrived.